joonhongpark11/poker_helper/README.md

 - 2024/06/16: Working on choosing the player's action.
 I need to study more about actions like raise, call, bet.

+- 2024/06/17: realized that player's actions are complicated and very case dependent, so I need to divide into a lot of cases.
+I am currently finalizing the poker game, and will start fixing the actions.

 </details>

 # To-do List